Right now is a very good time to buy the best TVs. The older models are coming off sale and you can get some very keen prices as a result.

-- Also worth noting: LG's OLEDC7 TV range is identical to the B7 in terms of the panel but is slightly less attractive.
-To compensate it has slightly better sound, although like the B7 you still ideally would add a soundbar or other external audio booster.
+- Also worth noting: LG's OLEDC7 TV range is identical to the B7 in terms of the panel but perhaps slightly less attractive.
+To compensate it has slightly better sound, although as with the B7 you'll still want to add a soundbar or other external audio booster.

 Best 4K OLED TV for cinematic performance